 Long-Term Disability Insurance is especially important for individuals who are self-employed and do not have access to group coverage.
 Think about how financially devastating it would be for you or your family if you were to become disabled for a year or more and unable to work and earn an income.
 This is when long-term disability insurance can save the day.

 Why Buy Long-Term Disability Insurance?

-In today’s economy, very few individuals or family have the resources they could draw on if the primary earner were to lose their income for a month or more, much less a year or more.
+In today’s economy, very few individuals or families have the resources they could draw on if the primary earner were to lose their income for a month or more, much less a year or more.
 In fact, according to the Council for Disability Awareness, only about 48% of adults in the U.S. indicate they have saved enough to pay three months of living expenses (rent, house payment, groceries, auto payment, etc) if they became injured or ill and were unable work and earn a living.
 Even more disturbing is that about half of the adults in the U.S. indicate that they would not be able to cover an unexpected bill for $400 unless they used a credit card or borrowed the money.

 Regretfully, even though you are probably paying into Social Security, getting your case approved and getting benefits can easily take more than three months (or much longer, in most cases) if it is approved at all.
 And it’s important to note that Social Security Disability is based on “any occupation” not “own occupation.”
 This simply means that if you can do any work at all, you’ll likely not qualify for Social Security Disability benefits.